-by reactions involving air pollutants emitted from human activities, such as nitrogen oxides (NO_x), carbon monoxide (CO), and various hydrocarbons (gases containing hydrogen, carbon, and often oxygen).
-Exposure to surface ozone above natural levels is harmful to humans, plants, and other living systems because ozone reacts strongly to destroy or alter many biological molecules.
+Ozone in the troposphere (Bad ozone).
+Ozone near Earth's surface in excess of natural amounts is considered bad ozone (see Figure Q1-2).
+Surface ozone in excess of natural levels is formed by reactions involving air pollutants emitted from human activities, such as nitrogen oxides (NO_x), carbon monoxide (CO), and various hydrocarbons (gases containing hydrogen, carbon, and often oxygen).
+Exposure to ozone at concentrations above natural levels is harmful to humans, plants, and other living systems because ozone reacts strongly to destroy or alter molecules that constitute biological tissue.
 Enhanced surface ozone caused by air pollution reduces crop yields and forest growth.
 In humans, exposure to high levels of ozone can reduce lung capacity; cause chest pains, throat irritation, and coughing; and worsen pre-existing health conditions related to the heart and lungs.
 In addition, increases in tropospheric ozone lead to a warming of Earth's surface because ozone is a greenhouse gas (GHG) (see Q17).
 The negative effects of excess tropospheric ozone contrast sharply with the protection from harmful UV radiation afforded by preserving the natural abundance of stratospheric ozone.

 Reducing tropospheric ozone.
-Limiting the emission of certain common pollutants reduces the production of excess ozone near Earth's surface where it can affect humans, plants, and animals.
-Major sources of pollutants include large cities where fossil fuel consumption and industrial activities are greatest.
+Limiting the emission of certain common pollutants reduces the production of excess ozone near Earth's surface, where ozone can affect humans, plants, and animals.
+Major sources of pollutants include large cities, where fossil fuel consumption for transportation, heating, and industrial activities is concentrated, power plants that rely on coal, oil, or natural gas, as well as deforestation, wildfires, and the burning of savannah for agriculture.
 Many programs around the globe have been successful in reducing or limiting the emission of pollutants that cause production of excess ozone near Earth's surface.

 Natural ozone.
 In the absence of human activities, ozone would still be present near Earth's surface and throughout the troposphere and stratosphere because ozone is a natural component of the clean atmosphere.
 Natural emissions from the biosphere, mainly from trees, participate in chemical reactions that produce ozone.
 Atmospheric ozone plays important ecological roles beyond absorbing UV radiation.
 For example, ozone initiates the chemical removal of many pollutants as well as some GHGs, such as methane (CH4).
-In addition, the absorption of UV radiation by ozone is a natural source of heat in the stratosphere, causing temperatures to increase with altitude.
+In addition, the absorption by ozone of solar UV radiation as well as visible and infrared radiation is a natural source of heat in the stratosphere, causing temperatures to increase with altitude.
 Stratospheric temperatures affect the balance of ozone production and destruction processes (see Q1) and air motions that redistribute ozone throughout the stratosphere (see Q3).